-We now ask, Where is there a man, among all the churches of modern times, who has been called to the office of an Spostle by new revelation?
-Where is there a man, among all the millions of modern Christians, who has been ordained to the office of an Apostle, under the hands of an Apostle, as the Twelve were anciently?
-Where is there a man to be found, among all the Catholics or Protestants, who has been endowed with even the power of working miracles, to say nothing of the still greater power communicated in the gift of the Holy Ghost?
-If the Apostles in ancient days could not build up the kingdom of God, without being endowed with these two degrees of power, surely no one since their day could be authorized to build the Church of God with any less qualification.
+We now ask, Where is there a man among all the churches of modern times, who has been called to the office of an apostle by new revelation?
+Where is there a man among all the millions of modern christians who has been ordained to the office of an apostle, under the hands of an apostle, as the Twelve were anciently?
+Where is there a man to be found among all the Catholics or Protestants who has been endowed with even the power of working miracles, to say nothing of the still greater power communicated in the gift of the Holy Ghost?
+If the apostles in ancient days could not build up the kingdom of God, without being endowed with these two degrees of power, surely no one since their day could be authorized to build the church of God with any less qualification.

-One of the important duties required of an Apostle is to ADMINISTER THE SPIRIT.
+One of the important duties required of an apostle is to administer the Spirit.
 In 2 Cor. iii.
 6, we read that both Paul and Timothy were made "able ministers of the Spirit."
-The ordinance through which the Spirit is ministered, is THE LAYING ON OF HANDS.
+The ordinance through which the Spirit is ministered, is the laxing on of hands.
 (Acts viii. and xix.
 Heb. vi.)
-To the Apostles were entrusted three very important ministrations for the salvation of man:-
+To the apostles were entrusted three very important ministrations for the salvation of man:-

-First .- The Ministration of the word.
+First.-The ministration of the word.